ignoreandfly/ignoreandfly/_pages/about.md

 When I am not programming or doing mathematics, you will find me reading, watching sitcoms, scribbling in my journal, and more often than not posting hot takes on X (formerly known as Twitter).

+If you would like to collobarate or talk about one of my projects, feel free to drop a mail.